aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Checking out a package: `LoadPackages`

-Let's assume that before actually installing it you first  want to check whether the package `MarkAPL` suits your needs.
+Let's assume that before actually installing it, you first  want to check whether the package `MarkAPL` suits your needs.
 In this case you might not want to install it (yet) but just to load it into the workspace.

 That can be achieved with the `LoadPackages` user command.
 It loads the package into the workspace.